XCTEQ/XCFit/README.md

 ### XCFit Features
 ***
   -  You can now write Given When Then (Gherkin) and Decision Table in Xcode.
 In Short, you can do BDD in Xcode for your iOS app.
-  -  You can now write/Execute all your Acdeptance Tests and UI Tests using Apple's brand new programming language "Swift" in Xcode.
+  -  You can now write/Execute all your Acceptance Tests and UI Tests using Apple's brand new programming language "Swift" in Xcode.
 Goodbye Appium, Calabash, Frank, KIF and Goodbye Ruby,Java, Python.
 It's pure Swift !!
   -  XCFit provides automated Xcode Target Templates for Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
 It also arrange code in Xcode groups.
 All happens in one command
   - XCFit will setup test frameworks within a minute and works for Xcode 8 and Xcode 7.